-Happy Fourth of July, Americans.
+Happy Fourth of July, America.
 Time to spend the day playing Sid Meier’s Colonization, the quintessential game about American independence, over and over until you pass out.

 I play Gran Turismo games because they’re like an interactive version of a glossy car brochure.
 Others, like Dirt, I play for the sensation of barely keeping in control of a car that looks a lot like the one actually parked in my garage.
 But then there’s F-Zero GX.

 Here’s something I’d never noticed before: two of the most memorable stages from Street Fighter II are likely a tribute to Hard Times, a 1975 Charles Bronson movie about...street fighting.

 Today, the term “gaming chairs” is synonymous with those gaudy padded monstrosities you see in the background of a Twitch video.
 But in the late 80s/early 90s, a Japanese company had a much simpler idea.